A Bitcoin baron wants to build a libertarian paradise on the island of Nevis. Democracy is getting in the way.

 Why This Matters

-A billionaire entrepreneur's plans to transform the island of Nevis into a libertarian haven, fueled by cryptocurrency, have sparked controversy and raised questions about the intersection of technology and governance.
+A prominent Bitcoin investor's plans to transform the island of Nevis into a libertarian haven have sparked controversy, highlighting the tension between technological innovation and democratic governance.

 Coverage Snapshot